Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Constant-Depth Gates from SPT-Stacking

-The general setup of this paper is the quantum double $D(G)$ of a finite group $G$, described in terms of a 2D surface code (in 2+1 space-time dimensions).
-The {space-time} geometry is that of a prism, with triangular spatial cross-section.
-In Sec.~\ref{sec:code_space} we describe the logical states encoded in this configuration, whose lattice realization we provide in Sec. \ref{sec:lattice}.
-In Sec. \ref{sec:TransversalGates}, we show how to construct transversal gates by stacking a purely spatial SPT on a time-slice.
+The general setup of this paper is the quantum double $D(G)$ of a finite group $G$, described in terms of a topological code in 2D space (and 2+1 space-time dimensions).
+The {space-time} geometry is that of a prism, with triangular spatial cross-section. \prx{After illustrating our setup for the familiar case of $G=\Z_2\times\Z_2$ in Sec.~\ref{sec:Z2Z2_setup}, in Sec.~\ref{sec:code_space} we describe the general framework for encoding logical states in the geometry of Fig.~\ref{fig:Prism} for any $D(G)$, whose lattice realization we provide in Sec. \ref{sec:lattice}.} In Sec. \ref{sec:Constant-DepthGates}, we show how to construct constant-depth gates by stacking a purely spatial SPT on a time-slice.
 Operationally, this stacking is implemented by a constant-depth layer of local diagonal unitaries, whose phases are determined by a group 2-cocycle $\alpha$ together with boundary counter-terms/functions $\beta^{(i)}$ on the three edges of the triangular patch.